adlyloukil/kangaroo-trading-card/README.md

 # kangaroo-trading-card
-Designed a trading card featuring factual information about a kangaroo
+Designed a trading card featuring factual information about kangaroos